 Only go to the A&E in a genuine life-threatening emergency.

-Get help for minor injury or illness when it’s not possible for you to wait to see your GP.
+Get help for minor injury or illness when it’s not possible for you to wait to see your doctor.

 Please contact your local chemist for advice about common ailments or minor illnesses.

-Make an appointment with your GP's surgery to discuss any medical concerns that do not require urgent attention.
+Make an appointment with your doctor's surgery to discuss any medical concerns that do not require urgent attention.